SuperOfficeDocs/superoffice-docs/user-guide/en/project/add-links.md

 ## Remove links

-If you want to remove a link, go to the **Links** tab, click **Edit**, click the delete button next to the link.
+To remove a link, go to the **Links** tab, click **Edit**, click the delete button next to the link.
 The link will be deleted from the tab.